-- Purchase marijuana from a dispensary.
-Trained staff can offer guidance based on the symptoms you’re looking to treat and help you find the right type of marijuana for your needs.
+- Purchase cannabis from a dispensary.
+Trained staff can offer guidance based on the symptoms you’re looking to treat and help you find the right type of cannabis for your needs.
 When you buy from a dispensary, you also know you’re getting a legitimate product.

 - Know about interactions.
-Marijuana can interact with or reduce the effectiveness of prescription and over-the-counter medications, including vitamins and supplements.
-It’s best to let your healthcare provider know if you’re using marijuana.
-If you don’t feel comfortable doing this, you can also talk to a pharmacist.
+Cannabis can interact with or reduce the effectiveness of prescription and over-the-counter medications, including vitamins and supplements.
+It’s best to let your healthcare professional know if you’re using cannabis.
+If you don’t feel comfortable doing this, you can also talk with a pharmacist.

 - Tell your therapist.
 If you’re working with a therapist, make sure to loop them in, too.
 They can help you evaluate how well it’s working for your symptoms and offer additional guidance.

-Marijuana, particularly CBD and low levels of THC, shows possible benefit for temporarily reducing anxiety symptoms.
+Cannabis, particularly CBD and low levels of THC, shows a possible benefit for temporarily reducing anxiety symptoms.